 Before AI can optimize anything, it needs clean, connected data.

-First, centralize your data.
-Connect your ESP, CRM, eCommerce platform, and analytics tools so first-party signals like page views, cart adds, purchases, opens, clicks, all flow into a unified profile for each subscriber.
+Connect your ESP, CRM, eCommerce platform, and analytics tools so first-party signals such as page views, cart additions, purchases, opens, and clicks contribute to a unified subscriber profile.

 2. Automate With Care and Test Often

-Teams should resist the urge to automate everything at once, especially small and midsize ones.
+Teams should resist the urge to automate everything at once, especially small and midsize businesses.

 Will Gordon, Senior Director of Marketing at Nutshell, recommends starting with AI-assisted email sequences, using AI to draft from proven templates while keeping manual control over approvals and workflow logic.